Finding the Best Places to Retire Since 2006!

 Overview: Along the shores of 29,000-acre Lewisville Lake about 25 miles northwest of downtown Dallas in north central Texas, comfortable, friendly Lewisville started out in the 1840s and began to grow once the railroad arrived in the 1880s.
 When the lake was created with the construction of Lewisville Dam in 1954, Lewisville began attracting families, white collar workers and retirees.

 The lake has 233 miles of shoreline and is surrounded by 9,000 acres of protected land.
 Residents enjoy picnic spots, camping sites, 24-hour fishing barges and swimming beaches.
 Sprawling Pier 121 Marina is located on the south side of the lake and has 1,000 or more wet slips.
 Lewisville boasts an active Old Town, with early-20th century buildings that now house cute shops and dining establishments.
 There is a symphony, an actors' conservatory, a rodeo arena and a cultural facility called the MCL Grand, which holds a 296-seat theatre, a large art gallery, a recital hall, classrooms and a courtyard.

-Residents also enjoy an active parks and recreation department, four golf courses and a farmers' market.
+Residents also enjoy an active parks and recreation department, at least four golf courses and a farmers' market.
 There are numerous shopping centers, and Vista Ridge Mall has national retailers.
 Older, leafy neighborhoods mingle with newer subdivisions, some of which have cookie cutter homes on small lots.

 Population: 107,000 (city proper)